placidorevilla/redirect/README.md

 ## Docker

-Translate this as you wish:
+Translate this ports as you wish:

 * `10100` - main redirect server
 * `10101` - UI web panel

+Use exposed volume `/etc/redirect` to persist data
 ## CLI

 ### -bind